xyl012/bioutils/README.md

 <h2 id="quick-start" class="section-header"><a href="#quick-start">Quick Start</a></h2>
 <div class="example-wrap"><pre class="rust rust-example-rendered"><p>//!
 Check out the download_read_align_seq_io.rs example for a full practical walkthrough from downloading files to finding read positions!

-//! # Bioutils: Simple Biological Utilities in Rust
-//!
-Bioutils provides simple biological utilities including:
-//!
-Functions to check sequence validity and content (palindromes too!)
-//!
-Functions to create new random IUPAC sequences
-//!
-Functions to download human and mouse Gencode reference files
-//!
-Functions to download fastq files
-//!
-Functions to replace N or gaps with pseudorandom nucleotides
-//!
-Complete iupac and quality character sets (and quality charset with matching shifted value).
-//!
-//! ## Quick Start
-//!
 //! // Examples for using checks:
 //!
 //! use bioutils::charsets;